TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     and the e2 setting was previously activated, then both the Volume and Media control keys will show.
 The single key options [Vol], [1L4] for Volume and Mute are still active when the *en* options are activated but to survive a boot the [Cfg]->[Sav] key must then be pressed.
+(x) Operating System Option: Use *os*[EXE] to toggle between Windows and Linux.
+Currently only used for different
+    Restart or PowerOff or Logout options for the [ROI] key.
+These commands are working in Debian 11.7 but Linux Mint 21.1 and Ubuntu 20.04 steal the focus from the Terminal to the Desktop search box.
+Note that using these will show passwords as plaintext in the history.
+Edit ShutDwn1 string and change PASSWORD and USER.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra symbols.
 It is sent to the PC as (hex) Unicode + [ALT] + [x] and can be directly entered into MSWord and in LibreOffice